TejasViswa/PIC20A_Disc/Week_2/Readme.md

 - Remote Office hours for 4/11
 - Please remind me to do a live coding demo if the explanation starts to get too dry!

+### Java Book
+- This is a really really good book if you want to refresh your basics in Java or if you just want to learn Java more formally : [Think Java](https://greenteapress.com/wp/think-java-2e/)
+- It is not intimidating and you can just browse the first few chapters to refresh all your previous programming experience.

 ## Hangman
 - [Hangman Game](https://github.com/TejasViswa/PIC20A_Disc/tree/main/Hangman) is a simple Hangman game implemented using only strings and arrays
 - You may tweak the implementation as you wish